 So this Goku figure is particularly meaningful.

 A total of 34 volumes of the full versions’ covers are listed together, let us appreciate them together.
 It’s so full of memories.
 Each volume represents our youth.
-It’s great to have Dragon Ball to accompany you on the road of growth!
+It’s great to have Dragon Ball to accompany you on the road to growth!

 It even includes funny self-portraits of the author Akira Toriyama.

-There is also super interviews with Akira Toriyama on the last few pages of the art book, let us relive the interesting stories of Akira Toriyama’s creation at that time.
+There is also super interviews with Akira Toriyama on the last few pages of the artbook, let us relive the interesting stories of Akira Toriyama’s creation at that time.

 The total 240-pages art book of “Dragon Ball: A Visual History” is really wonderful.
 Seeing these illustrations that have touched me once again, the memories of Dragon Ball gradually become clear…

 This is not only a selection of artworks, but also has brought good memories to millions of Dragon Ball fans.

 Finally, there is also a video of this artbook for your reference from VIZ.